 If you want strong communication, you need to communicate when it matters most, like during organizational change.
 Whether the news is pleasant or difficult, it’s important you articulate the information honestly, sincerely, and as soon as you can.
 Sometimes this message is best delivered by a CEO, and other times by another leadership person.
 These are decisions you need to make beforehand.
 Always have a plan and be ready to listen to your staff’s reactions.
 To improve communications, transparency is key.

 24. Prioritize consistent content creation.

 Creating blogs and wikis will strengthen knowledge sharing for internal and external groups in your organization.
-By encouraging your employees to create and publish quality content, you’re empowering them to have a voice in the company, which in and of itself is a step closer to improving workplace communication.
-Plus, employees can “like” and comment on their coworkers’ posts—another effective tool for facilitating productive discussions.
+By encouraging your employees to create and publish quality content, you’re empowering them share their own knowledge and expertise, and to have a voice in the company, which in and of itself is a step closer to improving workplace communication.
+Plus, employees can “like” and comment on their coworkers’ posts—adding to the effective set of knowledge management tools for facilitating productive discussions.

 25. Display intranet content on monitors.